 - Maturity stage

 Richard Branson said, “Chance favors the prepared mind.
 The more you practice, the luckier you become.”
 Success favors the prepared minds.
 We learn from the Chinese Bamboo tree, if it hadn’t developed its strong unseen foundations, it wouldn’t have been able to rise above all these challenges while was still under the ground.
 As it grows and rooted upward, it shows that it has matured, and therefore it attracts or makes the opportunities it needs.
 To every stage, there is a maturity or ripeness stage.
 Charles Swindoll said, “We are all faced with a series of great opportunities brilliantly disguised as impossible situations.”
 Sometimes our most disguised impossible situations can be our alarms and stepping stones to live to our full potentials.
 We also learn from the Chinese Bamboo Tree, our challenges, if we continue to persist they can help us make progress toward our goals.
 They can provide that fire and build that resistance and strength that we need to move upward.
 For us Christians for instance, how will we know if we have the fruit of The Holy Spirit if we have not been gone through certain things to test us and see if we are patient, kind, loving, self-controlled, and et cetera (Galatian 5:22)?
 How can we say we are overcomers if we haven’t had any obstacles in our lives to overcome?
-Depending on your situation, depending on your niche, nature of your business, or personal development plan, we may not need to wait until the fifth year to see your exponential growth like the Chinese Bamboo Tree, but it will come time you also will start growing and reach your peak season.
+Depending on your situation, depending on your niche, nature of your business, or personal development plan, you may not need to wait until the fifth year to see your exponential growth like the Chinese Bamboo Tree, but it will come time you also will start growing and reach your peak season.

 If you enjoyed this post, feel free to share, comment, and like below.
 I would like to hear from you.

 Subscribe to get our free resources, and offers.

 Advertise with us.